Türkstar

-Türkstar was a 2004 Turkish reality television singing competition show based on the popular British show Pop Idol.
+Türkstar is a 2004 Turkish reality television singing competition show based on the British show Pop Idol.
 It was hosted by Seray Sever, Gamze Özçelik and Haldun Dormen.
 It had extremely low ratings and only lasted one season.

 Türkstar is notable for being the only Idol franchise to have featured a singing duo (Meltem Denizci and Emrah Gökelma).

 Auditions

-The first series of Türkstar had 9 audition cities to find the best talent in all of Turkey, including:
+The first series of Türkstar had nine audition cities to find the best talent in all of Turkey, including: